On greedy multi-step inertial randomized Kaczmarz method for solving linear systems: The greedy multi-step inertial randomized Kaczmarz method

-We here also introduce another implementation that can be interpreted in such viewpoints, the oblique projection technique discussed in \cite{LI2022100342,wang2022greedy}.
+We here also introduce another method that can establish connections with MIRK, the randomized Kaczmarz method with oblique projection\cite{LI2022100342,wang2022greedy}.
 When projecting $ x\k $ onto the hyperplane $ H\ik $, the oblique projection does not use the orthogonal projection direction $ a\ik $.
 Instead, it uses a perturbed direction

 derived from $ a\ik $ and it is orthogonal to $ a\ikm $.
 Then setting $ x\kp = x\k+\eta_k d\k $ with $ \eta_k $ being designed to ensure that $ x\kp $ is on $ H\ik $.
 By the definition of $ d\k $, we know that $ x\kp $ is also on the $ H\ikm $.
 Besides, the next iterate $x\kp$ satisfies